 Bold and Bright

-For example, if your floors have a reddish hue, add blue to complement the red.
+For example, add blue to complement the red if your floors have a reddish hue.
 Dark violet is another great wall color that mixes well with chocolate brown floors.
 On a similar note, medium-toned aqua walls work with orange hardwood floors.
 These are perfect wall and floor color combos that help add a pop of color to any room.

-Other cool wall colors like bluish grey and greyish green will also freshen the space and brighten up the room.
+Other cool wall colors like bluish-grey and greyish green will freshen the space and brighten the room.

 Depending on the style of your home, you may even opt for jewel tones for the walls as these pair well with dark brown floors.
-For traditional interiors, dark purple walls go perfectly well with dark brown floors as they create a rich and formal look.
+For traditional interiors, dark purple walls go perfectly well with dark brown floors, creating a rich and formal look.

 Here, the bright blue wall looks beautiful next to the dark brown wooden flooring.
 This color combo works particularly well in bedrooms.